-Flash versus HTML5 - Wallaby and Swiffy conversion tools review
+Flash to HTML5 - Swiffy, Haxe, Shumway and other conversion tools

 - Author: StatSilk

-HTML5 (the new HTML/web-page language standard) is now widely touted as the replacement of Flash, and both Adobe and Google have recently launched tools to automatically convert Flash to HTML5.
-However, HTML5 will not suddenly be replacing all Flash apps for the following reasons:
+HTML5 (the new HTML/web-page language standard) is now widely touted as the replacement of Flash, and over the past few years a number of tools have been developed to automatically convert Flash to HTML5.
+However, HTML5 will not yet be replacing all Flash apps for the following reasons:

 1. Older widely used web-browsers do not support HTML5.
-According to the latest statistics the majority of Internet users are still using browsers that do not support HTML5.
-If you look at the enduring usage of the relatively ancient Internet Explorer 6.0 (released in 2001) you can see that it could take at least another five to ten years for the large majority of people to be using web-browsers which fully support HTML5.
-Currently even recent versions of the popular Internet Explorer and Firefox browsers have only limited or no support for HTML5.
+According to the latest statistics the majority of Internet users are still using browsers that do not or only partially support HTML5.
+If you look at the enduring usage of the relatively ancient Internet Explorer 6.0 (released in 2001) you can see that it could take at least another five years or so for the large majority of people to be using web-browsers which fully support HTML5.
+Even relatively recent versions of the popular Internet Explorer and Firefox browsers have only limited or no support for HTML5.

 2. Mobile devices do support HTML5, but also Flash - through the appstore.
 Android devices support Flash in the mobile browser up to Android v 4.0, but iPads and iPhones do not.
 The future of Flash on mobile devices and tablets is not in the web-browser, but in the appstore.
 These are Flash apps specifically designed for touch-screen interfaces. iPads and iPhones do support Flash-based apps through the appstore, and Android devices through the Google Play Store.
 Many of the most popular iPad and Android apps are Flash-based (you just don't know it, because it is not advertised anywhere).
 An example is the Flash game Machinarium, which when released on the iPad quickly became the number one paid iPad app.